 Hilton Chicago: Situated directly across the street from Grant Park and down the street from Millennium Park, Hilton Chicago is one of the Windy City's most venerable hotel properties.
 It opened in 1927 and has played host to every president since its debut.
 It is also the third-largest hotel in Chicago.

 Loews Chicago Hotel: Located in the upscale, well-to-do Streeterville neighborhood, Loews Chicago Hotel is situated on the first 14 floors of a brand-new, 52-story tower.
-It boasts many amenities for the leisure and business traveler, from spacious meeting rooms and spectacular city views to Rural Society--an Argentine steakhouse concept from "Iron Chef" champion Jose Garces.
+It boasts many amenities for the leisure and business traveler, from spacious meeting rooms and spectacular city views to ETA Restaurant and Bar, midwestern comfort food in a light and bright atmosphere.